Razr7315/Sirius-List/supported-executors.md

 # Sirius Supported Executors

 Here's a list of all supported executors for Sirius.
-Just because an executor is on this list, does not mean it is endorsed or recommended to use by Sirius.
-Please do your own research before using anything here.
+\n**Just because an executor is on this list, does not mean it is endorsed or recommended to use by Sirius. ** Please do your own research before using anything here.

 ## Free